 Dates: Thursday 14th to Monday 18th March 2019

-Accommodation: 1 night in Lodge in Tekapo, 2 nights in a private Backcountry Hut, 1 night in 4.5 star Hotel in Queenstown
+Accommodation: 1 night in Lodge in Tekapo, 2 nights in a private Backcountry Hut, 1 night in 4.5 star Hotel in Christchurch

 Max group size: 8

-This 5-day Mt Cook Aoraki Adventure is designed to give you:
+This 5-day Aoraki Mt Cook Mens Adventure is designed to give you:

 DAY 1 - christchurch - Lake Tekapo

 On Day 1, you’ll arrive in Christchurch.
 We will then be transported in a private vehicle through the stunning scenery to Lake Tekapo.
 We'll be staying in a spacious lodge that sits near the shores of Lake Tekapo, with Mt Cook as the dramatic backdrop, beckoning you upwards.
-After a trek briefing and gear check with our incredible mountain guides, join us for a group meal in a local Japanese restaurant and soak up the atmosphere of this beautiful town!
+After a trek briefing and gear check with our incredible mountain guides, join us for a group meal in the awesome Lake Tekapo Bistro and soak up the atmosphere of this beautiful town!
 D

 DAY 2 – lake Tekapo to caroline hut (6 HOURS HIKING)